-COMPREHENSION ANSWER KEY
+EDITION 15 COMPREHENSION ANSWER KEY

 - 1. Secretary Olivia mailed the license renewals to the DBPR for all three general partners of Bamboo Realty one week before the deadline.
 Unfortunately, the envelope was damaged and they were delayed in the mail.
 The status of all three broker licenses became involuntarily inactive for five days until they were successfully renewed online.
 What was the status of the partnership's registration during those five days?
 The partnership was canceled automatically during that period of time.
 The license or registration of at least one active broker member must be in force. - 2.
-If your license expires on March 31 and you do not complete the renewal requirements on time, what is the status of your license on April 1?
+If your license expires on March 31 and you do not complete the renewal requirements on time, what is the status of your license on April 1st?
 If you miss the renewal deadline, your license status becomes involuntarily inactive the first day of the next license period. - 3.
 A licensee was found guilty of misrepresentation and breach of trust.
 His fine was \$10,000.
 Why was the fine more than \$5,000?
 The commission can impose a fine up to \$5,000 per offense.
 Two separate offenses would amount to a \$10,000 fine. - 4.
 Which violation of real estate license law is a third degree felony?
 A person who operates as a broker or sales associate without a valid or current license is committing a third degree felony. - 5.
 Who is prohibited from being an officer or director of a real estate corporation?
 A sales associate or broker associate may not be an officer or director of a real estate corporation. - 6.
-Is it misleading per se for a sales team to have a team name that does not include their last name?
-For example the "Sunshine Realty A-team."
-While it cannot be said that it is a per se violation, in all likelihood if this issue came before FREC it would be ruled a misleading advertisement.
-However each case would have to be determined on an individual basis. - 7.
 When are nicknames allowed to be used in advertising?
-The FREC permits nicknames to be used in advertising as long as they are not misleading; however, the licensee's last name must appear as it is licensed with the commission. - 8.
+The FREC permits nicknames to be used in advertising as long as they are not misleading; however, the licensee's last name must appear as it is licensed with the commission. - 7.
 Is an HOA disclosure required prior to contract execution for all residential property sales within a HOA community?
-If the homeowners' association mandates membership, then the HOA disclosure is required prior to contract execution for all residential sales. - 9.
+If the homeowners' association mandates membership, then the HOA disclosure is required prior to contract execution for all residential sales. - 8.
 If a seller represented by a transaction broker reveals that their home experienced flood damage several years ago but they covered it up with new carpeting, is the broker required to disclose this information to potential buyers?
-Yes, the Brokerage Relationship Disclosure requires all licensees to disclose all known unobservable facts that materially affect a property's value.
+Yes, the Brokerage Relationship Disclosure requires all licensees to disclose all known unobservable facts that materially affect a property's value. - 9.
+When military personnel are required to move more than 35 miles from the location of the property during active duty, what proof is required to terminate a real estate purchase contract?
+In order to terminate a real estate purchase contract or rental agreement, the servicemember must provide either a copy of the official military orders or a written verification signed by the servicemember's commanding officer.

-COMPREHENSION ANSWER KEY
+EDITION 15 COMPREHENSION ANSWER KEY